asdsadsaasd12312132/Backup-and-download-songs-from-deemix/README.md

 1.	configure the parameters in Back up songs.ahk as needed; "include_deemix_links" must be set to true
 2.	run Back up songs.ahk
 On the computer to download your songs to:
-1.	make a copy of the text file showing your total number of songs
-2.	launch deemix
+1.	launch deemix
-3.	run Download songs.ahk
+2.	run Download songs.ahk and follow the instructions from the prompts
-4.	once all the songs are downloaded, run Back up songs.ahk and check if the total number of songs are the same to verify if all songs were downloaded.
-If not, adjust the sleep time in the loop in Download songs.ahk (line 23) from 25 to 100 and re-run Download songs.ahk.

 ## FINDING SONGS ON MUSIC STREAMING AND DOWNLOAD SITES
 The format song name - artists - album will successfully find almost all songs.
 If it fails, first try deleting the hyphens that separate the tags (" -").
 This is usually required on Spotify.
 If it still fails, try deleting anything in brackets for the song name, e.g. from